The Board oversees the strategic development of the university and ensures the effective use of resources and the general solvency of the institution.

 Sara read Maths and then Law at Trinity College, Cambridge and also has a LLM from Queen Mary College, University of London.

-Tola is a member of the Finance and Resources Committee.
+Jo is a member of the Student Experience, Quality & Standards Committee and the Honorary Awards Committee.

-Des is Deputy Chair of the Finance and Resources Committee.
+David is a member of the Finance & Resources Committee and the Remuneration Committee.

 Debbie has had a distinguished career in Local Government most recently as the first female Chief Executive of Dorset County Council and the President of the Association of County Chief Executives.
 Debbie has spent a majority of her career working with communities and a wide range of organisations to transform and improve public services.
 She is an experienced strategic leader, has led major sector reorganisations including health and local government and successfully transformed large and complex organisations.